learn-co-students/React-Practice-Code-Challenge-london-web-career-021819/README.md

   }

-2. Only 4 sushi are rendered at a time
+2. Only 4 sushi are rendered at a time - talking point - how did we all go about it?
+(3mins) (inside render) let nextFour = this.state.allSushi.slice(index, index + 4)
-(inside render)
-    let nextFour = this.state.allSushi.slice(index, index + 4)